KeyanSong/431-2018/calendar.md

 Wednesdays | 12:00 PM to 1:30 PM
 Thursdays | 11:30 AM to 12:45 PM, 2:30 - 4 PM and 5:30 - 7 PM
 Fridays | 10:30 AM to Noon

+There are no TA office hours during Thanksgiving Week (2018-11-20 through 2018-11-24), although 431-help is open for that time.
+TA Office Hours will conclude on Friday 2018-12-07.
+431-help closes for the year on 2018-12-13 at 5 PM.

 For more on the teaching assistants, visit [the Syllabus](https://thomaselove.github.io/2018-431-syllabus/teaching-assistants.html#office-hours-for-tas).